How to Verify Instagram and Facebook Profiles Using FaceSeek

 Political misinformation

-Meta (Facebook/Instagram owner) is implementing facial recognition tools to detect impersonation—especially targeting celebrity scams in ads arXiv+15News.com.au+15The Verge+15arXiv+15The Verge+15pieceofcakemarketing.co.uk+15Fraud.com+4Faceon Live+4Wikipedia+4The Times of IndiaMeta.
-Tinder, a subsidiary of Match Group, now requires a video selfie “Face Check” in California to verify new profiles and reduce fake accounts The Verge+1Axios+1
+Meanwhile, Tinder, a subsidiary of Match Group, has introduced a video selfie “Face Check” in California to verify new profiles and reduce the number of fake accounts.

 3. Common Signs of Fake Instagram & Facebook Accounts

-Before using FaceSeek, first do a manual check for red flags:
+Before using FaceSeek, it’s wise to perform a quick manual check for red flags:

-Once these emerge, FaceSeek adds a powerful verification layer by matching faces, not just images.
+Once you spot these red flags, FaceSeek adds a powerful verification layer — identifying people by their faces, not just their profile images.

 4. What FaceSeek Is and How It Works